peter88213/yw-cnv/README.md

 ## Requirements

 * LibreOffice 5.4 or more recent.
+LibreOffice 7 is highly recommended.
 * Java Runtime Environment (LibreOffice might need it for macro execution).

 ## Credits